LewisProjects/RedditVideoMakerBot-website/docs/customizations.md

 ***Ensure that everything lines up correctly.***

-This formatting should make it appear correctly in a GitHub Markdown file, with the JSON code blocks properly indented and displayed.
 8. **Save** the `background_videos.json` file.

 9. **Open `\utils\.config.templat.toml`**: If you can't find this file, you may need to enable "Show hidden files, folders, and drives" in your folder options.